orstavik/JoiComponents/book/chapter3/Pattern1_EventRecording.md

 * multi-touch gestures such as four finger swipes.

-## App-specific custom events vs EventCompositions for generic events.
+## App-specific custom events vs EventRecordings for generic events.

 There are several reasons why you might need your own events.
 Sometimes, you want to differentiate your app logic events from generic events.